Encrypted

 Why did Baltimore encrypt police radios?

-Baltimore Police cited officer safety, interoperability with other agencies, and modernizing outdated radio equipment as reasons for encryption.
-Critics argue the timing—following the George Floyd protests and the rise of police accountability Twitter accounts like Scan the Police—suggests the real motivation was reducing public oversight.
+Baltimore Police cited officer safety, interoperability, and equipment upgrades.
+Critics note the timing: the decision came after the George Floyd protests and the rapid growth of accountability accounts like Scan the Police, suggesting reducing public oversight was at least part of the calculation.

 What happened to Scan the Police Baltimore?